 Some business owners find registering through their state’s website difficult and cumbersome.
 Another way to register your business is through an online legal service.
 They walk business owners step-by-step through the business registration process, collect the necessary information, and submit your business to the state for registration.
 IncFile is an online legal service that will register your business as an LLC for free, plus state fees.
-You can review more legal services here.

 Choose a Registered Agent

 A registered agent is someone you’ll designate to represent your business.
 This is the person the state will contact if a lawsuit or summons occurs against the business.
 They’re also responsible for re-registering the business with the state every year.
 Typically, this is the business owner or someone in the business.
 If you want to avoid the risk of not re-registering the business, you can pay an online legal service, such as IncFile, to be your registered agent.